77063code/aaliya-gallery/README.md

 5. To find out the processes -
 6. netstat -tulpen | grep mongo
 7. netstat -tulpen | grep node

+TO MOVE A NEW VERSION TO PRODUCTION
+1. Make a backup of the db
+2. mongodump --archive="<date>-backup" --db="aaliya-art-api"

 TO DO